Privacy Policy

 GitHub OAuth & Permissions

-Magpie requests GitHub OAuth access only to the repositories you choose to connect.
+Magpie requests GitHub access only to the repositories you choose to connect via a GitHub App installation.

 You can revoke Magpie's access at any time through your GitHub account settings.
-Revoking access does not affect content already stored in your repositories.
+Revoking access does not affect content already stored in your repositories or in the Service.

 SMS Messaging